davidebreso/mkeyb/readme.md

 with a keyboard controller that is compatible with the 8255 PPI of the original IBM PC and XT: data buffer at port 60h and status register at port 61h.
 This includes also machines with AT keyboard controllers, that are backward compatible with the 8255 PPI.
 If your machine uses a keyboard controller that answers on different ports, the handler will most likely hang your keyboard.

-`/9-` diables installation of the INT9 handler even if autodetection decided that it is needed.
+`/9-` disables installation of the INT9 handler even if autodetection decided that it is needed.

 ### The driver loads, some keys works but others do not (nothing happens when I press them).
 Your BIOS do not implement the INT 16,5 service to insert a new keystroke in the keyboard buffer.
 Try with the `/G` switch: `mkeyb it /G`.